The influenza surveillance section of PHE's Respiratory Disease Department coordinates and collates flu surveillance for the UK.

 Medical Officers of Schools Association (MOSA) and PHE scheme

 Boarding schools in the MOSA scheme send reports of various illnesses, including ILI, to the Respiratory Diseases Department each week during the school terms.
 Rates are calculated and relayed back to the schools.
-Up to 42 schools report covering a population of approximately 12,000 pupils.
-Most of the children are located in the southern half of England, with pupils aged between 5 and 18 years, the majority, however, are boys aged from 13 to 18 years.
+Around 15 schools reported last season (2016 to 2017), covering a population of approximately 11,000 pupils.
+For further information about the scheme or if you are a MOSA school and would like to participate in the scheme, email PHE at firstname.lastname@example.org

 Outbreaks of respiratory illnesses

-Acute respiratory outbreaks in institutional setting (schools, care homes, hospitals etc.) are reported to the Respiratory Diseases Department at PHE Colindale as they occur.
+Acute respiratory outbreaks in institutional setting, like schools, care homes and hospitals, are reported to the Respiratory Diseases Department at PHE Colindale as they occur.
 Specialist Microbiology Services Colindale can provide support and advice for the management and investigation of outbreaks.
 Sampling to identify the virus involved is encouraged.

 Virological analysis by PHE’s Virus Reference Department

-The Virus Reference Department (VRD) at PHE provides a reference facility for subtyping and antigenic characterisation of influenza isolates on behalf of PHE and NHS laboratories.
-VRD analyses about 80% of virus isolates reported in England, Wales, and Scotland.
+The Respiratory Virus Unit (RVU) at PHE provides a reference facility for subtyping and antigenic characterisation of influenza isolates on behalf of PHE and NHS laboratories.
+RVU analyses about 80% of virus isolates reported in England, Wales, and Scotland.

 The genetic and antigenic data derived from this analysis form the basis of data supplied from the UK to the World Health Organization as evidence to guide the annual formulation of the influenza vaccine.